canonical/postgresql-k8s-operator/docs/how-to/upgrade/perform-a-minor-upgrade.md

 - [**7. (optional) Scale back**](#step-7-scale-back-optional).
 Remove no longer necessary K8s pods created in [Step 2: Scale up](#step-2-scale-up-optional) (if any).
 - [**Post-upgrade check**](#step-5-post-upgrade-check).
 Make sure all units are in their proper state and the cluster is healthy.

----

 ## Pre-upgrade checks

-Before performing a minor PostgreSQL upgrade, there are some important considerations to take into account:
-* Concurrency with other operations during the upgrade
-* Backing up your data
-* Service disruption
+Key topics to take into consideration before upgrading.

 ### Concurrency with other operations
 **We strongly recommend to NOT perform any other extraordinary operations on Charmed PostgreSQL K8s cluster while upgrading.**